Ridiculous training schedule brings Hannah Bodkin to new level

 “I know she works really hard and practices a lot,” said West Salem teammate Charis Duffus.

 “I like when someone practices a lot like that.
 It really shows that they’re driven or really motivated to get better in their sport.
-I know it gets exhausting so that she’s practicing so much is impressive.
+I know it gets exhausting, so that she’s practicing so much is impressive.
 She really cares about the sport.”

 Though Bodkin chases times like every other swimmer, she doesn’t let that be her focus.

-There were occasions a few years ago when she was always chasing the next benchmark time, and was heartbroken when she inevitably didn’t hit it.
+There were occasions a few years ago when she was always chasing the next benchmark time, and was heartbroken when she didn’t hit it.

 What she focuses on is beating the swimmers in the next lane.